ericvicenti/csr-gen/README.md

 csr-gen
 =======

-Generates an OpenSSL key and CSR
+Generates an OpenSSL key and CSR for AFIP

 ### Install
 1. Make sure you have openSSL (try `$ openssl` if you aren't sure)
 2. npm package install

 ```
-npm install csr-gen
+npm install csr-gen-afip
 ```
 OR download from github and place in ./node_modules